 On February 15-16, 2019, the University of Missouri’s Kinder Institute on Constitutional Democracy, with sponsorship from the Missouri Humanities Council – both partners in the Bicentennial Alliance – convened the first-ever international conference reassessing the national crisis (1818-1821) that erupted when Missouri applied for statehood.
 The best papers presented at the conference are being developed into a book, to be published by the University of Missouri Press in conjunction with the bicentennial commemorations in 2021.
 Entitled A Fire-Bell in the Past: Reassessing the Missouri Crisis at 200, this lively volume of new scholarship is edited by Profs.
 Jeffrey L. Pasley (MU/Kinder Institute) and John Craig Hammond (Pennsylvania State University).

-Celebrate Wildwood is the City of Wildwood’s annual celebration, held in commemoration of its anniversary of incorporation.
-This year the event (postponed from October 2020) marks the City’s 25th anniversary and will be held April 23-24, 2021.
-This is a large-scale public event with a parade, kids’ activities, local authors, live music, food and drinks, local organizations booths and demonstrations, Civil War reenactors, a Scouting area, and an art festival.
+Join us on September 25, 2021, for Celebrate Wildwood — the City of Wildwood’s annual celebration, held in commemoration of its anniversary of incorporation.
+Last year, 2020 marked the City’s 25th anniversary.
+Since 2020’s festival was cancelled due to COVID, this year’s festival theme will be “25+1!”
+It is the hope that this will be a large-scale public event with a parade, kids’ activities, local authors, live music, food and drinks, local organizations booths and demonstrations, Civil War reenactors, a Scouting area, and an art festival.
 The event is all about the community!

 Voices of Arrow Rock, Spirit of the Missouri Frontier is a theatrical production bringing to life voices of early Arrow Rock citizens whose experiences help us understand what people’s lives were like during the early to mid-19th century on the Missouri frontier.
 These voices transcend time and geography and help give a platform for underrepresented voices of the past.
 The citizens include George Fenwick and Lewis, an enslaved man, Burton and Nancy Lawless, Sophia Murrell and Mary, an enslaved woman, and Adeline and Frank Switzler, former enslaved persons, freed by emancipation.